China virus claims second life off mainland, Macau casinos told to close

 HONG KONG/BEIJING (Reuters) - The coronavirus outbreak claimed its first life in Hong Kong on Tuesday, compounding the international financial centre’s problems after anti-government protests, and Macau, the world’s biggest gambling playground, urged casinos to shut their doors.

-The victim in Hong Kong was a 39-year-old man with an underlying illness who had visited China’s Wuhan city, the epicentre of the outbreak and now under virtual quarantine.
+The victim in Hong Kong was a 39-year-old man with an underlying illness who had visited China’s Wuhan city, the epicentre of the outbreak now under virtual quarantine.

-It was the second death outside mainland China and brought the toll from the fast-spreading outbreak to 427.
+It was the second death from the new coronavirus outside mainland China and brought the toll from the fast-spreading outbreak to 427.

 Thousands of medical workers in Hong Kong, a semi-autonomous region of China, held a second day of strikes to press for complete closure of borders with the mainland after three checkpoints were left open.

-“We’re not threatening the government, we just want to prevent the outbreak,” said Cheng, 26, a nurse on strike.
+“We’re not threatening the government, we just want to prevent the outbreak,” said a nurse taking part in the strike.

-On the financial front, global and Chinese markets bounced, with both Europe and metals enjoying their best sessions of the year after Shanghai’s main market lost nearly $400 billion the previous day.
+On the financial front, global and Chinese markets rose, with both Europe and metals enjoying their best sessions of the year after Shanghai’s main market lost nearly $400 billion the previous day.

 But in the latest corporate hit, Hyundai Motor (005380.KS) said it would gradually suspend production at South Korean factories because of supply chain disruptions.

-China, meanwhile, reported a record daily jump in deaths of 64, taking the toll to 425.
-A man also died in the Philippines last week after visiting Wuhan, the first overseas fatality.
+China reported a record daily jump in deaths of 64, taking the toll to 425.
+A man also died in the Philippines last week after visiting Wuhan, the first virus-related overseas fatality.

-Total infections in mainland China rose to 20,438, and nearly 200 cases have been reported across 24 countries, Hong Kong and Macau.
+Total infections in mainland China rose to 20,438, and nearly 200 cases have been reported across roughly two dozen countries, Hong Kong and Macau.

 Macau, also a special administrative region of China lying across the Pearl River estuary from Hong Kong, said it had asked all casino operators to suspend operations for two weeks to help prevent the coronavirus spreading.